kaansari/originalquran/README.md

 ### Contribution
 I need help in comparing the old manuscripts to this version of the Quran.
 In 99% of the cases, the script matches the Saudi/Egyptian scripts, but there are a few verses where I found minor differences.
 For example, "Malaika" is spelled with an Alif, and "Raai3a" is spelled with an Alif, where in the Saudi/Egyptian Quran the Alif is identified as a small Alif.

+Also, the project is extremely simple single page html file.
+Keep it simple so other people can easily integrate it in their works.

 ```
 Directory Structure